Abibubble/ms4-lead-shot-hazard/README.md

 #### Admin Goals
-In addition to the First Time and Returning Visitor Goals, as an administrator of this site, an admin user should be able to :
+In addition to the First Time and Returning Visitor Goals, as an administrator of this site, an admin user should be able to:
 * Be confident that a user can't to brute force their way into the restricted pages.
 * Edit any product.
 * Delete any product.